gennycm/mobile-comp-project/README.md

 **Problem 2: To create chain of Adapters to implement Image Viewer in Card View of FindingRoom**

 The task of displaying multiple image on a Card view was challenging.
-It required us to create An Adapter inside a Card Adapter for FindingRooms.
+It required us to create an Adapter inside a Card Adapter for FindingRooms.
 We were able to implement View Pager with Tab Layout for the slider dots using following line of code :

 ```java
 public void onBindViewHolder(@NonNull FindingRoomsAdapter.ViewHolder viewHolder, int i) {